jaqmol/im-fx/README.md

 ## If you like what you read

-Documentation is in the wiki.
+Check it out and [read on in the wiki.](https://github.com/jaqmol/im-fx/wiki)